Three tips to write effective SEO headlines for news

 4. The most important headline hack

 The most important headline hack: Write for a person.
-As important as headlines are for search, readers are the most important audience.
+As important as headlines are for search, readers are audience and audience always matters more.
 Ensure headlines are descriptive of the article while considering SEO.
-Clarity over tricks.
-People first, search second.

 Is the character count under 90?